-- Corporate Values: The values of an organization comprised of the code of conduct and expected the behaviour of the staff which when implemented guides the day to day business operations and helps in better decision making and communication.
+The values of an organization comprised of the code of conduct and expected the behaviour of the staff, which when implemented, guides the day to day business operations and helps in better decision making and communication.

-- Workplace Time: The work timings and duration of the company is a part of its culture.
-If the schedules are convenient and the work duration is according to the universal standards, employee retention can be attained.
+The work timings and duration of the company is a part of its culture.
+If the schedules are convenient, and the work duration is according to the universal standards, employee retention can be attained.

-- Employee Interaction: The companies where there is cut-throat competition among the employees, lack a friendly interactive environment.
+The companies where there is cut-throat competition among the employees lack a friendly interactive environment.
 Other organizations which demand teamwork and coordination between the workers, encourage more communication.

-- Community Interaction: The organization also has some responsibility towards the local community in which it operates.
-This is a part of its corporate culture and resembles in the way; the company interacts with the community as a whole.
+The organization also has some responsibility towards the local community in which it operates.
+This is a part of its corporate culture.
+It resembles how the company interacts with the community as a whole.

-- Leisure Time: The employees’ manner of spending the non-working hours such as on weekends or holidays reflect the company’s culture.
+The employees’ manner of spending the non-working hours, such as on weekends or holidays reflect the company’s culture.
 If free time is spent with colleagues cum friends, the organization has more of a camaraderie environment.

 Types of Corporate Culture